maxime-tournier/maxime-tournier.github.com/notes/category-theory.md

 In particular, functors can never "disconnect" connected objects.
-There is a category $$\mathrm{Cat}$$ of locally small categories, in which functors are the morphisms, which justifies the notation of functors as morphisms:
+There is a category $$\mathrm{Cat}$$ of locally small categories, in which functors are the morphisms:

 $$F: \cat{C} \to \cat{D}$$